tesseract-ocr/tessdoc/NeuralNetsInTesseract4.00.md

 *   There is a C++ implementation if the hardware does not have SSE and/or AVX, but the code could benefit from SIMD implementations for other hardware, such as ARM.
 See the new `arch` directory for where to insert the code.
-*   Windows detection of SSE and AVX are also missing, but since Windows supports the Intel intrinsics, support is just a matter of #ifdefs around the detection function.
+*   Windows support of SSE and AVX is still untested.

 # Basics of the Implementation